Renk Airport

 Renk Airport is an airport serving Renk in South Sudan.

 Location

-Renk Airport (IATA: n/a, ICAO: HSRN) is located in Renk County in Eastern Nile, in the town of Renk, in the northeastern part of South Sudan.
+Renk Airport (IATA: n/a, ICAO: HSRN) is located in Renk County in Upper Nile State, in the town of Renk, in the Greater Upper Nile Region of South Sudan.
 The airport is located southwest of the central business district of the town, and lies between Renk and its southern suburb of Abbeit.

 This location lies approximately 765 km, by air, north of Juba International Airport, the largest airport in South Sudan.
-The geographic coordinates of this airport are: Latitude: 11.8300; Longitude: 32.8000.
+The geographic coordinates of this airport are: Latitude: 11.6448; Longitude: 32.8103.
 Renk Airport is situated 389 m above sea level.
-The airport has a single unpaved runway, the dimensions of which are not publicly known at this time.
+The airport has a single unpaved runway, the dimensions of which are not publicly known at this time, but which can be estimated at 2.0km long from online maps.

 Overview

 Renk Airport is a small civilian airport that serves the town of Renk and surrounding communities.
 There are no known scheduled airlines serving this airport at this time.